 4. Make Your Pages Mobile-Friendly

-Nowadays, mobile-friendly designs are a must.
-More than 50% of website traffic originates from a mobile device or tablet.
-If your ecommerce product pages aren’t optimized for mobile, you may be missing out on a significant amount of leads and revenue.
+These days, mobile-friendly designs are a must.
+61 percent of consumers say they are more likely to purchase from mobile-friendly sites.
+If your ecommerce product pages aren’t optimized for mobile, you may miss out on significant leads and revenue.

 Google Chrome has a nifty built-in developer tool that helps you see live previews through the lens of popular mobile devices and tablets.